 The Produced Data Word and Consumed Data Word objects are only applicable when connecting to assembly instances 100 and 150 (generic I/O), which is typically the case.
 The Produced Data Word defines the structure of status data sent from the inverter back to the controller (T->O, target to originator).
 The Consumed Data Word objects will define the structure of the command data sent from the EtherNet/IP controller (for example, a ControlLogix PLC) to the inverter (O->T, originator to target).
 These objects allow the creation of custom-built I/O data.
 Up to 32 "command" function code values can be sent to the inverter, and up to 32 "status" function code values can be sent back to the controller.
 Therefore, up to 32 Produced and 32 Consumed Data Word objects can be created.
 If a consumed word offset is not defined, that data will be ignored by the inverter.
 If a produce word offset is not defined, the value will default to 0.
-The size of the actual I/O produced and consumed data is determined by the client upon initial connection establishment.
-Since a data word utilizes 2 bytes, the size must be an even number of bytes.
+The size of the actual I/O produced and word utilizes 2 bytes, the size must be an even number of bytes.
 The I/O data format is summarized in Table 21.